earthly/earthly/docs/earthfile/earthfile.md

 ##### `--if-exists`

 Only save artifacts if they exists; if not, earthly will simply ignore the SAVE ARTIFACT command and won't treat any missing sources as failures.

+##### `--force`

+Force save operations which may be unsafe, such as writing to (or overwriting) a file or directory on the host filesystem located outside of the context of the directory containing the Earthfile.

 #### Examples